Nonalcoholic Fatty Liver Disease & NASH

 What is NAFLD?

-Nonalcoholic fatty liver disease (NAFLD) is a condition in which excess fat builds up in your liver.
+Nonalcoholic fatty liver disease, or NAFLD (also referred to as metabolic dysfunction-associated steatotic liver disease, or MASLD), is a condition in which excess fat builds up in your liver.
 This buildup of fat is not caused by heavy alcohol use.
 When heavy alcohol use causes fat to build up in the liver, this condition is called alcohol-associated liver disease.

-Two types of NAFLD are nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH).
+Two types of NAFLD are nonalcoholic fatty liver, or NAFL (also referred to as metabolic dysfunction-associated steatotic liver, or MASL), and nonalcoholic steatohepatitis, or NASH (also referred to as metabolic dysfunction-associated steatohepatitis, or MASH).
 People typically develop one type of NAFLD or the other, although sometimes people with one form are later diagnosed with the other form of NAFLD.

 NAFL